Why Device Provisioning Protocol for OEMs Is Essential for Future-Ready IoT Devices

 Diagram of Wi-Fi Easy Connect for OEMS – onboarding process

-The onboarding process is both simple and robust.
+The onboarding process using device provisioning protocol is both simple and robust.
 A new device, called the enrollee, presents its identity through a QR code or similar mechanism.
 The router or gateway, known as the configurator, scans this identity and validates it using public-private key exchange.
 Once authentication is complete, Wi-Fi credentials are transmitted securely, never exposed in plaintext.
 The enrollee then stores the credentials for future use, enabling it to reconnect automatically after restarts.

 For OEMs, onboarding has moved from being a background technical step to a frontline factor in business success.
 Market studies reveal that a significant proportion of customers (often cited as over 70%) prefer self-setup for connected devices, but onboarding failures drive support tickets and costly returns.